-Mastectomy is an option for all women with breast cancer, including those who have:
+Mastectomy is an option for those who have:

-Mastectomy is also used to treat breast cancer that has come back after a lumpectomy.
+Mastectomy is also used to treat breast cancer that has come back after lumpectomy plus radiation therapy.

 There are two general types of mastectomy: total (simple) and modified radical.
 Your diagnosis guides which type of mastectomy you will have.
 Figure 5.2 below shows these types of mastectomy and describes when each is used.